-Whilst recognizing that there were challenges in the speed of transition from face-to-face to online delivery, which was necessary for IHLS continuation, the largely positive comments throughout have highlighted the applicability of online services during periods of lockdown, as well as the capabilities of the IHLS practitioners in maintaining delivery of effective, individually tailored sessions to the majority, regardless of client age, gender and background.
+While recognizing that there were challenges in the speed of transition from face-to-face to online delivery, which was necessary for IHLS continuation, the largely positive comments throughout have highlighted the applicability of online services during periods of lockdown, as well as the capabilities of the IHLS practitioners in maintaining delivery of effective, individually tailored sessions to the majority, regardless of client age, gender and background.
 Learning from decades of prior research and experience, a single form of service delivery is never likely to meet all individual's needs.
-Hence, hybrid solutions that offer a blend of face-to-face and online or app-based treatment tailored as best as they can be to individual needs may be the most effective solution beyond the current pandemic to ensure competency for future lockdown situations among as significant a proportion of the population as possible.
-A focus on equity and ethics is warranted to ensure digital health truly increases access to impactful health behavior change interventions delivered through online services.
-The COVID-19 pandemic may be the defining moment for online health behavior change offers given the frequency of use of such interventions during lockdown.
-Ensuring the right training and support is present for the delivery of digital health offers is paramount, and the availability and adoption of such offers can support the future role of online health behavior change interventions for as many individuals as possible.
+Hence, hybrid solutions that offer a blend of face-toface and online or app-based treatment tailored as best as they can be to individual needs may be the most effective solution beyond the current pandemic to ensure competency for future lockdown situations among as significant a proportion of the population as possible.
+A focus on equity and ethics is warranted to ensure digital health truly increases access to impactful health behaviour change interventions delivered through online services.
+The COVID-19 pandemic may be the defining moment for online health behaviour change offers, given the frequency of use of such interventions during lockdown.
+Ensuring the right technological resources, training and support are present for the delivery of digital health offers is paramount to encourage adoption across as many individuals as possible.